 Senior School Enrichment

-To compliment our GCSE curriculum we offer a series of enrichment lectures designed to challenge, inspire and broaden horizons.
+To complement our GCSE curriculum we offer a series of enrichment lectures designed to challenge, inspire and broaden horizons.
 Over 30 talks are held throughout the year by visiting speakers on subjects which fall outside the boundaries of the curriculum.
-The aim of these lectures are to encourage pupils outside of their comfort zone and allow them to gain an insight and be inspired by a variety of experiences that our speakers are able to share with them.
+The aim of these lectures is to encourage pupils outside of their comfort zone and allow them to gain an insight into, and be inspired by a variety of experiences that our speakers are able to share with them.

 This target has certainly been achieved this year with speakers ranging from ex-England Cricket and Rugby International Alistair Hignall to Holocaust survivor Rudi Oppenheimer.